EOSChronicleProject/eos-chronicle/README.md

 processes can be started in interactive mode.

-The exporter plugin, or probably some other plugin, receives a request for particular block number.
+The exporter plugin, or probably some other plugin, receives a request for particular block number or a range of blocks.
 This request is passed to the receiver and requested from `state_history_plugin`.
+If a range is specified, blocks up to the last before the end block are exported.

 During request processing, the decoder retrieves required contract ABI from its ABI history, so that it's the latest copy from a block number